danvi02/DataMappingManualPerformanceTest/README.md

-# Controller API for Performance Testing
+# Performance Testing For Data Mapping Conversions Between Entity and DTO's

 This repository contains a Spring Boot Controller API designed for performance testing different methods of converting entity objects to DTOs (Data Transfer Objects).
 It includes three endpoints, each showcasing a different approach for this conversion: